When a Lie Becomes a Launchpad

 6. The Lie of the “Born Genius”: Thomas Edison’s Mother’s Deception

-When Thomas Edison was a child, he was reportedly sent home from school with a note saying he was “addled” and unteachable.
-His mother told him the note said he was brilliant and that the school wasn’t good enough for him.
-She homeschooled him and nurtured his curiosity.
+As a boy, Thomas Edison was sent home from school with a note declaring that he was “addled” and unable to learn.
+His mother would have none of it and told him his note stated that he was brilliant and that the school wasn’t good enough for him.
+She took him out of school and then nurtured his curiosity.
+This touching moment turned into one of the greatest success stories in all history based on a lie, showing how a protective and empowering falsehood helped shape a genius.

 Years later, Edison found the letter and realized the truth.
 But by then, the lie had already done its work: he believed he was exceptional and acted accordingly.